eth-educators/eth-docker/README.md

 If you choose to save the password during import, it'll be available to the client every time it starts.
 If you do not, you'll need to be present to start the validator client and start it interactively.
 Determine your own risk profile.

+> After import, the files in `.eth2/validator_keys` can be safely removed from the node,
+> once you have copied them off the node.
+You'll need the `deposit_data` file to
+> deposit at the launchpad.
+The `keystore-m` files can be safeguarded in case
+> the node needs to be rebuilt, or deleted and recreated from mnemonic if required.
+> See [recommendations](RECOMMENDATIONS.md) for some thoughts on key security.

 ## Step 6: Start the client